CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 ## [ ] _*?SUPPORT*_ Ask feedback from the corpus owner (depending on how involved they wish to be)
 # [ ] _*?DATA*_ Fix corpus data and re-publish (if needed)
 # [ ] _*?GITHUB*_ Fix Korp configuration and re-publish (if needed)
+# [ ] _*?META*_ Check whether additional information about the resource (e.g. its format, content, annotation, statistics) should be provided.
+If needed, create additional Jira tickets (e.g. for creating this additional information and for publishing it, e.g. on the resource group page) and assign them forward.
 \\
 ```